Stearns, Kentucky: Climate

-According to the Köppen Climate Classification system, Stearns has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen climate classification system, Stearns has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Stearns was 108 F on July 12, 1936, while the coldest temperature recorded was -24 F on January 21, 1985.